WrestleWar '90: Wild Thing

 WrestleWar '90: Wild Thing was a professional wrestling pay-per-view (PPV) event, produced by World Championship Wrestling (WCW) under the National Wrestling Alliance (NWA) banner.
 It took place on February 25, 1990, from the Greensboro Coliseum in Greensboro, North Carolina.
 This would be the second year in a row WCW promoted a PPV under the name "WrestleWar", a series that would include four shows in total.
-When the WWE Network launched in 2014 this show became available "on demand" to network subscribers.

 Seven matches were contested at the event.
 In the main event, Ric Flair defeated Lex Luger by countout to retain the NWA World Heavyweight Championship.